 4b.
 End of the euro.

-Meanwhile, mounting fears that China is facing an economic slowdown are taking a toll on stocks, in particular for producers of commodities like oil and natural gas.
+Meanwhile, mounting fears that China is facing an economic slowdown are taking a toll on stocks, in particular commodities like oil and natural gas.
 Still, China has not "matured" as an economy, and the country has plenty of room to grow.
 Maybe that's why 83 percent of Chinese consumers believe their kids will live a better life while only 21 percent of consumers in the U.S. are as optimistic, according to the Boston Consulting Group.

 The BCG study paints a gloomy picture of developed countries.“If you take the world from the perspective of the middle-class citizen in the U.S. and Western Europe, we are still lurching from crisis to crisis," said Michael J. Silverstein, a BCG senior partner.
 "Americans, in particular, are anxious about their future, their jobs, and their lack of savings."

 Nevertheless, it takes a lot more than a Grexit to undermine the American economy.
 Consumer sentiment is at a 4 year high, according to new data from the Thomson Reuters/University of Michigan index.
 Gas prices are dropping as global demand slows, and inflation is still in check (except for health care and college costs).
-Now, if only we can get people back to work.